Thousands of service members saying no to COVID-19 vaccine

 Officials from individual military services, however, said in interviews with The Associated Press that refusal rates vary widely, depending on a service member’s age, unit, location, deployment status and other intangibles.

 The variations make it harder for leaders to identify which arguments for the vaccine are most persuasive.
-Because the vaccine hasn’t gotten final approval from the Centers for Disease Control and Prevention, it’s voluntary.
-But Defense Department officials say that soon may change.
+The Food and Drug Administration has allowed emergency use of the vaccine, so it’s voluntary.
+But Defense Department officials say they hope that soon may change.

 “We cannot make it mandatory yet,” Vice Adm.
 Andrew Lewis, commander of the Navy’s 2nd Fleet, said last week.
 “I can tell you we’re probably going to make it mandatory as soon as we can, just like we do with the flu vaccine.”